 Regularly Posting on Social Media

 Only creating a page on the social media platform will not garner engagement.
-By being active and regularly posting content optimized for that channel is what on social media brings more attention to your social media profiles.
+However, being active and regularly posting content optimized for that channel is what social media brings more attention to your social media profiles.

-It is important to stay active on all platforms where your target audience is, and this will help you stay in their minds.
+It is important to stay active on all platforms where your target audience is and help you stay in their minds.
 The number of people using social media is increasing every day, so take advantage and stay active.
 Follow, engage, share, and comment.

-While all social media is based on engagement, Instagram has a closer person to person feel than other platforms.
+While all social media is based on engagement, Instagram has a closer person-to-person feel than other platforms.
 So when someone replies to you, makes a comment or otherwise interacts with your posts, you must respond to them.
-This is an opportunity to engage with your followers, to get to know them better and more importantly, to make a good impression on them.
+This is an opportunity to engage with your followers, to get to know them better, more importantly, to make a good impression on them.
 You should make it a point to engage with anyone who communicates with you, provided they are earnest in their interaction.

 Social media marketing is one of the most important ways that a business can grow.
-Regardless of the platform that you choose to work with, whether it’s just one or a mix of all three, the principles of good social media practice are the same.
+Regardless of the platform you choose to work with, whether it’s just one or a mix of all three, good social media practice principles are the same.

 Of particular use are the comments sections, where people can express their opinions or suggestions for something in particular.
 This can prove to be quite a treasure chest of insights as to what could potentially be a profitable niche with lots of potential for growth.

 Twitter is another place to check out; particularly the trending hashtags.
 By checking out these trending hashtags, you can get a good idea of what’s popular as of the moment and a potential trail back to what can be a very profitable market niche.
-Once you find out the right hashtags, use them writing creating your tweets and schedule them using a Twitter management tool.
+Once you find out the right hashtags, use them by writing, creating your tweets, and schedule them using a Twitter management tool.

 Online forums such as Reddit and Quora are excellent places to mine for information on what people are looking for.
 Forums like these offer so many discussion boards on a wide range of topics.
 The key to maximizing these online forums is being able to spot recurring themes or ideas.
 Just because many people expressed their preference or desire for something once or twice doesn’t mean it’s already a profitable niche to focus on.

 But if you find that it keeps on repeating over a period of time, then you may have a goldmine of a niche in your hands.
-Or even if it’s not something that’s often repeated but if you see that meeting such a need or preference can be a gateway to being the first to corner a potentially profitable niche, then by all means consider it.
+Or even if it’s not something that’s often repeated, but if you see that meeting such a need or preference can be a gateway to being the first to corner a potentially profitable niche, by all means, consider it.

 As you can see, being active on social media doesn’t just involve sharing your own content.
 It also involves engaging within a community and listening in on all the conversations to market your business better.